Adam2345-bit/book-list-app/README.md

  - As a user, I want to be able to view the list of books.
  - As a user, I want to be able to add books to my book list.
  - As a user, I want to be able to delete books from my book list.
- - As a user, I want to be able to mark a book as read.
+ - As a user, I want to be able to mark a book as read/unread.